ssssszYYDS/ShanghaiTech-Computer-Graphic-I-Final-Project/README.md

 After running this you only need to execute the last command to compile again.

+If you are windows, you can just run the file: simulate.bat.

-If you have any trouble compiling, please contact TAs.
+If you have any trouble compiling, please contact me by the email: xiakj@shanghaitech.edu.cn

 You should be able to see a window with some contents in it if you run the compiled program.